 File a Report with the State of NevadaFile Online

 Due Date: Due by the last day of the month, following the month of formation.

 Fee: $150 for processing the annual report; $200 for renewal of business license

-Each year, thousands of LLCs are unknowingly dissolved or suspended for failing to file an annual report.
+Each year, thousands of LLCs are fined or unknowingly dissolved for missing an important state filing, such as an annual report.
 When this happens, LLC owners risk loss of limited liability protection.
-A registered agent service can help prevent this outcome by notifying you of upcoming filing deadlines and by submitting reports on your behalf.
+A registered agent service can help prevent this outcome by notifying you of upcoming filing deadlines and submitting reports on your behalf.

 A Certificate of Good Standing verifies that your LLC was legally formed and has been properly maintained.Several instances where you might need to get one include:

 - Seeking funding from banks or other lenders

 - Forming your business as a foreign LLC in another state